43 Geography Trivia Questions [With Answers]

 Answer: Canberra.

-Why it stumps people: Sydney is the biggest city, the most famous, and the one that hosted the Olympics.
-But Canberra was purpose-built in 1913 as a compromise because Sydney and Melbourne couldn’t agree on which should be capital.
-The rivalry ran so deep that the constitution required the new capital be at least 100 miles from Sydney.
+Why it trips people: Sydney is the biggest city, the most famous, and the one that hosted the Olympics.
+But Canberra was purpose-built in 1913 as a compromise, because Sydney and Melbourne couldn’t agree on which should be capital.
+The rivalry ran so deep that the constitution required the new capital sit at least 100 miles from Sydney.
 So they carved it out of sheep-grazing land in New South Wales and built a government city from scratch.
 Most Australians will tell you Canberra is boring.
 They’re not wrong.

 4. Which country has the most people?
 (Easy)